 Molecular Physiology of Aging

 Dudley Lamming, PhD, is a federally funded investigator whose research aims to harness nutrient-responsive signaling pathways to promote health and longevity.
-Understanding and manipulating these pathways through dietary, pharmaceutical or genetic interventions may provide insight into the treatment of age-related diseases, including diabetes, Alzheimer’s disease, and cancer.
+Understanding and manipulating these pathways through dietary, pharmaceutical or genetic interventions may provide insight into promoting healthy aging as well as the treatment of age-related diseases, including Alzheimer’s disease, cancer, diabetes, and sarcopenia.

 Research Overview